The Black Fleet Crisis

-The Black Fleet Crisis is a trilogy set in the Star Wars expanded universe.
+The Black Fleet Crisis is a trilogy of science fiction novels set in the Star Wars expanded universe.
 The books take place 16 years after Star Wars Episode IV: A New Hope.
-All three novels were authored by Michael P. Kube-McDowell and published by Bantam Books under the imprint Bantam Spectra between March 1996 and November 1998.
+All three novels were authored by American writer Michael P. Kube-McDowell, and published by Bantam Books under the imprint Bantam Spectra between March 1996 and November 1998.